swnordstrom/mateable/README.md

 mateable.
 This package contains functions that help the study of mating phenology.

+To download the CRAN version of this package simple use the standard command to do so:

+install.packages("mateable")

-Using the package devtools, you can use the following code to automatically install package mateable.
+To get the current development version you can use the package devtools, and the following code to automatically install package mateable.

 install.packages("devtools") # if you don't already have it library(devtools)
-install_github("danhan52/mateable")
+install_github("stuartWagenius/mateable")
 library(mateable)
 ?mateable